EMPOWERING

 PATHWAYS TO LANGUAGE REVIVAL

-In 2022 Garryn Wingfield undertook a training course at the Mobile Language Team.
-Now he is reviving his language.
+As part of the MLTs Pathways to Community-Led Language Work project, Garryn Wingfield undertook a language training course – now he is reviving his language.
 Garryn is a Kokatha man from Port Augusta with a deep interest in language and culture.
 After participating in a two-week training workshop, Garryn undertook a six-month traineeship at the MLT.
 Now Garryn is employed as an Aboriginal Language Worker with a focus on the revival of the Kokatha language.

 Watch now